There are different types of water hardness:

 where 13a represents the “standard” hardness relation of common textbooks.

 The case TH ≥ CH is typical for almost all natural waters.
 For illustration we take the example water C1.sol (button Open) with the following parameters:

-Run the water sample by click on button Start.
+Run the water sample by clicking the Start button.
 The program complains about a non-zero CBE, and we establish exact charge balance by adjustment of DIC (which decreases alkalinity from 2.50 to 2.45 meq/L).
 The obtained hardness values are (as shown in table column Output 1):

 |TH = 2.45 meq/L|

 From the difference we get: NCH = 0.81 meq/L. There is no pseudo hardness (PsH=0).
 The total hardness is determined by the sum of Ca and Mg: TH = (2×1.40 + 2×0.23) meq/L = 3.26 meq/L – as presented in the diagram above.

 We use the same example water C1.sol and add 2 mM NaOH (with button Reac)2.

 Due to the addition of 2 meq/L of a strong base the alkalinity and, hence, CH increase by *2 meq/L while the total hardness remains unchanged: